 Mother Nature’s finest work enhances the castle’s striking beauty, consisting of a green meadow, rolling hills, and cloud-blanketed mountains.
 If you haven’t gathered already, this is an incredibly picturesque destination to visit when on vacation in Slovakia and a must for shutterbugs looking for the perfect postcard.

 The castle of Nitra is considered to be one of the most magnificent historical sites in the entire country.
-The castle offers several tours around the complex, focusing on the castle’s history, and culture of the city.
+The castle offers several tours around the complex, focusing on the castle’s history, and the culture of the city.

 See Related: Family Travel Hacks